-North Korea Compares Trump to Adolf Hitler, Claims President Bent On ‘World Domination By Military Means’
+North Korea Compares Trump To Adolf Hitler, Claims President Bent On ‘World Domination By Military Means’

 Tension between Pyongyang and Washington intensified last week with the death of University of Virginia student Otto Warmbier.
 The 22-year-old had returned to the United States in what was described by doctors as a “permanent vegetative state” after being detained in North Korea for 17 months, sentenced to 15 years of hard labor for allegedly stealing a political poster from the hotel in which he stayed while on a tourist trip in early 2016.

 As CNN reported, President Trump condemned North Korea as a “brutal regime” for its treatment of the student.
 Secretary of State Rex Tillerson said that the regime would be held “accountable.”
-And Sen. John McCiain (R – AZ) flatly stated that Warmbier was “murdered by the Kim Jong-Un regime.”
+And Sen. John McCiain (R-AZ) flatly stated that Warmbier was “murdered by the Kim Jong-Un regime.”

 Shortly thereafter, the KCNA labeled President Trump a “psychopath.”